This page is currently under construction.

 Land acknowledgements do not exist in the “past tense.”
 Colonialism still exists today in various forms.
 Indigenous history is still taught incorrectly at several schools across the United States (if taught at all), Indigenous dispossession of lands and waters, relationships, and political authority persists, and more (Midzain-Gobin & Smith 2023).
 It is therefore necessary to understand the history that has brought oneself to reside on this land and understand one’s place within that history.
 It is also important to express one’s gratitude, appreciation and respect toward the people whose territory on which one resides to honor Indigenous communities and disrupt false narratives around the history of this land (Know the Land).

 We, the committee members, staff, participants and families, of Youth Enrichment Services, and our collaborative stakeholders recreate on the traditional and ancestral lands of the Massachusett people.
 We recognize that YES’ outdoor programs and activities also occupy the land of neighboring tribes; Nipmuc, Mohican, Mashpee Wampanoag, Aquinnah Wampanoag, Pawtucket (Penacook), Wabanaki, and pay respects to elders both past and present.
-This acknowledgement aims to recognize and respect indigenous people as the traditional stewards of this land and the enduring relationship that exits between indigenous people and their traditional territories.
+This acknowledgement aims to recognize and respect indigenous people as the traditional stewards of this land and the enduring relationship that exists between indigenous people and their traditional territories.

-We acknowledge the centuries of hardships of forced removal, genocide, cultural assimilation, and ethnic cleansing indigenous people faced as direct result of colonialism.
+We acknowledge the centuries of hardships of forced removal, genocide, cultural assimilation, and ethnic cleansing indigenous people faced as a direct result of colonialism.
 Today, the Massachusett, Nipmuc, Wampanoag, and Mohican people work to reclaim their culture, and pass forward their ancestral traditions to the next generations to come.

 As a youth development organization that believes strongly in giving youth access to the outdoors, YES is committed to educating our community about the history of the lands on which we currently reside, visit, and recreate.
 We commit to working to stand in solidarity with native people and dismantle the ongoing legacies of settler colonialism.